The View: Production

 During its first 17 seasons, The View was filmed in ABC Television Studio 23 in New York City.
 The original set for the first four seasons was a leftover set from canceled soap opera The City.
 The panelists conduct discussions around a table or on a sofa and wear IFB earpieces through which producers communicate with them.
 Bill Geddie, Barbara Walters' longtime producing partner, and Mark Gentile respectively served as showrunner and director for 17 years.
 Walters remained an executive producer until her death.

 The Views 18th season brought significant changes in a "creative overhaul" as well as a "new direction" for the show.
 In August 2014, ABC named Bill Wolff, who had served as vice president of primetime programming at MSNBC and as executive producer of the news and opinion program The Rachel Maddow Show, the new executive producer, replacing Bill Geddie.
 Production of the show relocated to the ABC Broadcast Center on the Upper West Side of Manhattan.
 During the season premiere on September 15, 2014, the series unveiled its new studio featuring a coffee table-style desk with low-arm chairs, a large video wall, in-the-round audience seating, and an on-camera social media station.
 Subsequent tweaks included a glass desk and high stools at center stage, as well as color adjustments in backgrounds and graphics.

-In October 2014, ABC shifted production oversight on The View from ABC's daytime entertainment division to Lincoln Square Productions, an ABC News subsidiary, where the show will be grouped under the division's non-fiction programming umbrella.
+In October 2014, ABC shifted production oversight on The View from ABC's daytime entertainment division to Lincoln Square Productions, an ABC News subsidiary, where the show would be grouped under the division's non-fiction programming umbrella.
 The move allowed the show to leverage ABC News' resources toward news-related segments.
 In August 2015, former late-night talk show Late Show with David Letterman producer Brian Teta joined the show as co-executive producer.
 Later in the month, executive producer Wolff departed the show.
 In February 2016, along with the show's 20th season renewal, Candi Carter was promoted to executive producer after serving as interim showrunner for season 19, becoming the first African-American executive producer in the show's history.